CIG-UCL/polaffini/README.md

  - **POLAFFINI** [1]: a segmentation-based polyaffine initialization for improved non-linear image registration.
  - **dwarp**: tools for deep learning non-linear image registration to a template, and more...

-Most of the code is in Python, deep-learning stuffs are based on Tensorflow library, image IO and processing is done using SimpleITK, deep-learning registration uses Voxelmorph [2] core.\
+Most of the code is in Python, deep-learning stuffs are based on Tensorflow library, image IO and processing is done using SimpleITK (conversion through nibabel for mgh/mgz files), deep-learning registration uses Voxelmorph [2] core.\
 It has been tested with an environment following `requirement.txt`.
 It should also work with more recent versions, although python>3.10 might be an issue.\
 If you only need POLAFFFINI and do not install deep-learning stuff, you can use it as an independant module and use the requirement file in `polaffini/requirements`.